intermine/im-docs/docs/webapp/third-party-tools/galaxy.rst

    :align:   center

-Export data from Galaxy to InterMine
+Export identifiers from Galaxy to InterMine
 ------------------------------------
 Use the new **InterMine interchange dataset** to generate an intermediate file (tsv formatted)

 .. figure::  img/sendtoim.png
    :align:   center

-and then click on *View InterMine at Registry* to be redirected to the InterMIne registry in order to chose the InterMine instace to export the data to.
+and then click on *View InterMine at Registry* to be redirected to the InterMine registry in order to chose the InterMine instance to export the identifiers to.

 .. figure::  img/sendtoim2.png
    :align:   center